 These are the key stages of the process:

-- Take your instructions and give you initial advice, to include advice on SDLT liability tailored to your personal circumstances.
+- Take your instructions and give you initial advice, to include calculation on SDLT liability tailored to your personal circumstances.

 - For a remortgage – obtain redemption figure from existing mortgage lender.

 - Check finances are in place to fund mortgage or remortgage and contact lender’s solicitors if needed.

 - Receive and advise on the mortgage offer.